bgarcial/sentia-assessment/Documentation/README.md

 #### 3.1.4.Platform as a Service Components:

-Azure Database for MySQL server instance
+- Azure Database for MySQL server instance
-Rule name to allow access from my home IP address.
-It could be necessary add later the Sentia HQ IP address.
-Just in case.

-Azure Container Registry to store Wordpress Docker images Like I mentioned yesterday the ResourceGroup and the ServicePrincipal (and its secrets used) are being created manually previously to the execution of the deployment.
+- Azure Container Registry to store Wordpress Docker images
-This is something to include inside the template.

-The deployment of these infrastructure resources are being executed from Powershell at Az-ResourceGroup level